denoland/manual/npm_nodejs.md

 - Node.js has a plugin system that is incompatible with Deno, and Deno will never support Node.js plugins.
 If the Node.js code you want to use requires a "native" Node.js plugin, it won't work under Deno.
-- Node.js has some built in modules (e.g. like `vm`) that are effectively incompatible with the scope of Deno and therefore there aren't easy ways to provide a _polyfill_ of the functionality in Deno.
+- Node.js has some built-in modules (e.g. like `vm`) that are effectively incompatible with the scope of Deno and therefore there aren't easy ways to provide a _polyfill_ of the functionality in Deno.